Introvette/Wardrobify/README.md

 Team:

-* Yvette Rosario - SHOES! adding views, models, installing app in project folder
+* Yvette Rosario - SHOES!
 * Person 2 - jeff jiang

 ## Design

 ## Shoes microservice

-Explain your models and integration with the wardrobe microservice, here.
+The shoes app has bins.
+Each bin has a closet name, bin number, and bin size.
+Each bin can keep a pair of shoes with manufacturer, model name, model coler, picture, and its own unique id.

 ## Hats microservice